Skip to main content

 Legal Hub writes contract summaries, compliance requirements, and regulatory constraints to brain/hubs/legal/*.
 When the Sales Engine generates a proposal, it checks Legal's constraints before making promises.

 Academy Hub reads from brain/global/* to understand the organization's identity and values, then generates training materials that reflect current organizational knowledge, not stale documentation from last quarter.
+For a deeper look at how this drives knowledge transfer, see Knowledge Transfer the ODIN Way.

 Compass Hub reads decision history from brain/decisions/* to detect patterns: Is the same question being relitigated?
 Is a decision being made that contradicts a prior commitment?
 Are bottlenecks forming around specific individuals?